kesar19051/CGAS-BIO544/README.md

 This is an exploratory course and the above assignments serve as a foundational stone for Computational Gastronomy.

 # Dataset
 The dataset used for all the assignment is the same.
 It is a json file of nested dictionaries.
 Each dictionary within the outer dictionary corresponds to a recipe.
-It has following keys:
+It has the  following keys:
 - id: the unique identity of a recipe
 - cuisine: the cuisine which the recipe belongs to
 - ingredients: it is a list of the ingredients used in the recipe